Plymouth College has an extensive list of different subject options for the Sixth Form pupils to select when choosing their subjects.

 The current OCR A Level course is extremely broad, and allows us to choose such diverse modules as Bronze Age Archaeology or Greek Tragedy.
 The modules currently being studied in the Sixth Form are Greek Myth and Religion, (Upper Sixth) and the Imperial Image of Augustus, the first emperor (Lower Sixth).
 Through an examination of the literature, visual and material culture of the period pupils can examine the ways Augustus tried to “spin” his public image in ways Donald Trump would envy, proving that the study of the classical world is still relevant today.

-The courses use the following structure and all areas are examined at the end of the two-year course.
+The course uses the following structure and all areas are examined at the end of the two-year course.

 |Paper 1||Paper 2||NEA (Non-exam Assessment)|